webqit/oohtml/README.md

 const user = document.getElementById('~user');
 ```

-And these also play well as URL targets, with additional support for path expressions denoting a hierarchy of namespaces:
+And these also play well as URL targets, with additional support for path expressions given a hierarchy of namespaces:

 ```html
 <a href="#~user/email">Jump to Email</a>